Marathon and Half Marathon Training for Beginning Runners

 If you are thinking about running a marathon or half marathon, with good health and clearance from your doctor, you can probably train for and run either distance within the next 12 months.

-It has been said that if you do the same run at the same pace over and over, you will get really good at that, but you will not improve.
+It has been said that if you do the same run at the same pace over and over, you will get really good at that task, but you will not improve pace or endurance.

 In other words, if you run a 5-mile loop several times a week at a 10 minute per mile pace, you will eventually be able to do it without feeling winded or too tired.